Introduction to Transformers: an NLP Perspective: Syntax-aware Models

 \subsection{Transformers as Syntax Learners}

-So far we have discussed syntax trees as being constraints or priors on the encoding process so that we can make use of linguistic representations in learning neural networks.
-It is natural to wonder whether these neural models can learn some knowledge of linguistic structure from data without human design linguistic annotations.
-This reflects one of the goals of developing NLP systems: linguistic knowledge can be learned from data and encoded in models.
+So far we have discussed syntax trees as constraints or priors on the encoding process so that we can make use of linguistic representations in learning neural networks.
+It is natural to wonder whether these neural models can learn some knowledge of linguistic structure directly from data, without human-designed linguistic annotations.
+This reflects a fundamental goal in NLP: to learn linguistic knowledge from data and encode it implicitly within models.

-In order to explore the linguistic properties learned by NLP systems, a simple method is to examine the syntactic behaviors of the outputs of the systems.
-For example, we can examine whether the outputs of language generation systems have grammatical errors.
-Another example is to ask these systems to accomplish tasks that make sense for linguistics, though they are not trained to do so \citep{brown-etal:2020language}.
-However, examining and explaining how model predictions exhibit syntactic abilities is not sufficient to answer the question.
-It is also the case that the neural networks have learned some knowledge about language, but it is not used in prediction \citep{clark-etal:2019does}.
-Therefore, we need to see what is modeled and learned inside these neural networks.
+To explore the linguistic properties learned by NLP systems, a straightforward method is to examine the syntactic behaviors of the systems' outputs.
+For example, we can examine whether the outputs of language generation systems contain grammatical errors.
+Another approach is to ask these systems to accomplish tasks that are linguistically meaningful, even though they were not explicitly trained to do so~\citep{brown-etal:2020language}.
+However, merely examining how model predictions exhibit syntactic abilities is not sufficient to fully answer the question.
+It is also possible that neural networks learn linguistic knowledge but do not utilize it during prediction~\citep{clark-etal:2019does}.
+Therefore, we need to investigate what is modeled and learned inside the neural networks themselves.